 The community aspect of West 5 is incomparable to any other neighbourhood in the city.
 To bring people together in a village-like environment, Sifton is incorporating a Central Park.
 The park will bring West 5 to life, adding a pleasant and comfortable aspect to the neighbourhood.

+This is imperative to bringing a community closer together as the park is where residents can enjoy time outside, walk their dogs and be active.
+The park is located centrally so residents have super quick access to it.
+The housing and the complex at large are interconnected through pathways, trails and open green spaces.
+The official West 5 website pegs the area as a possessing pedestrian-centric design.
+The focus on allowing residents to freely walk around with no worries about bustling streets with cars is always a plus.
+Central Park, while being environmentally friendly, is a place to bring residents together.
+It is designed to be a premier destination for not just residents of the neighbourhood but all Londoners with a variety of events going on throughout the year.
+Sifton envisions events like Easter egg hunts, movies at twilight, food festivals, concerts, yoga sessions, the lighting of the Christmas tree.
+Food markets on Saturday mornings and outdoor games area make Central Park the number one place for residents to gather.
 We value the concept of modern technology advancing the use of renewable resources.
 Who wouldn’t?
 We have been burning through our natural resources at a rate faster than the planet can handle and change must happen.
 West 5 is a big leap for the residential and commercial industry, and if it’s successful, it could be a turning point for future developments in southwestern, Ontario.
 What is your opinion on West 5?
 Do you think a net-zero community is attainable, or too ambitious?
 Let us know on any of our social media links down below and don’t forget to comment, like and share!